Shaddadi/Facet-Vertex-FFNN/README.md

 All dependencies are included

 ## Implementation
-To reproduce all the results, run
+To reproduce all the results(~1 hour), run
 ```bash
 sudo chmod +x run_all.sh
 ./run_all.sh
 ```
-It will generate the result of our method in Table 1, Table2, Figure3 and Figure4.
+It will generate the result of our method in Table 1, Table 2, Figure 3 and Figure 4.

 ### ACASXu
 ```bash